1. Skip to content

 The US has long sought the release of Evan Gershkovich (r) and Paul WhelanImage: AP/picture alliance

-Russia released Wall Street Journal reporter Evan Gershkovich and former US Marine Paul Whelan as part of a prisoner swap on Thursday, the White House said.
+Russia released Wall Street Journal reporter Evan Gershkovich and former US Marine Paul Whelan on Thursday as part of the biggest prisoner exchange between Russia and the West since the height of the Cold War.

-"The deal that secured their freedom was a feat of diplomacy."
+"The deal that secured their freedom was a feat of diplomacy," US President Joe Biden said.

 Paul Whelan has been held in Russia since 2018Image: picture alliance/AP Photo/A. Zemlianichenko